MgramTheDuck/BasicSecurityManual/README.md

 1. Find out your Router/Modem Model (usually on a sticker on the device)
 2. Google the user manual for your Router/Modem
-3. Follow the manual to login tto your Router/Modem
+3. Follow the manual to login to your Router/Modem
 4. Change the Router/Modem Administrator Password

 Most routers/modems will also come with a guide in the box on how to login and chaneg settings on the router/modem.